-Specific reports will be defined and analyzed by the NMRE.
-These reports and any program change recommendations will be shared with the QOC, Operations Committee, NRME Leadership Committee, Regional Consumer Council, and Network Providers as appropriate.
+Specific reports are defined and analyzed by the NMRE.
+These reports and any program change recommendations are shared with the QOC, Operations Committee, Internal Operations Committee, Regional Consumer Council, and Network Providers as appropriate.
 The Operations Committee may request additional data analysis and reports.
 Examples of service and utilization data and cost analysis reports are: